-Coaching creates awareness and intention in your life.
-Coaching can give you more courage and practice to show up and be present in your life- this includes your work and your relationsips.
+Coaching creates awareness and intention.
+Coaching can give you more courage and practice to show up and be present in your life- in your work and your relationships.
 You will gain a refreshed perspective and have more self-awareness and insight.
 Self-awareness is the root of all change, and enhances your ability to be with yourself and others.
-Coaching encourages you to grow your comfort zone and give yourself permission to take calculated risks.
+Coaching encourages you to grow your comfort zone, try out new ways of being and doing, and give yourself permission to take calculated risks.

 -How is having a coach different than talking to a trusted friend or loved one?

 A coach does not have their own agenda for you like a friend or loved one might.
-A true coach only wants for you what you believe to be right for yourself and will hold you steadfastly in working towards your own version of your best self.
+A true coach only wants for you what you believe to be right for yourself and will hold you steadfastly in working towards your own version of leading yourself and others well.
 A coach offers preparation for the critical moments in your life.
 A coach asks a lot of powerful, non-leading questions, without interjecting many of their own related experiences.